StochSS/sciope/docs/source/index.rst

 Model Exploration of a Genetic Toggleswitch
 -------------------------------------------
-Here we will implement the stochastic genetic toggleswitch model (Gardner et al. Nature 1999) using GillesPy2. and use it to explore the qualitative output by varying the input parameter space.
-To be able to visualize and interact with the simulated output we need to use an interacitve backend of jupyter notebooks.
+Here we will implement the stochastic genetic toggleswitch model (Gardner et al. Nature 1999) using GillesPy2 and use it to explore the qualitative output by varying the input parameter space.
+To be able to visualize and interact with the simulated output we need to use an interacitve backend in jupyter notebooks.

 .. code-block:: python